howerj/cdb/readme.md

 The libraries, documentation, and the test driver program are licensed under the [Unlicense][].
 Do what thou wilt.

+# TODO

+* Talk about improving streaming, why things are done in a certain way
+* Talk about changing the hash algorithm, and perhaps looking up similar keys (the two-layer hash algorithm might interfere with this, could be solved by setting 8-bits of the hash to zero...)
+* Reuse xorshift128 / add to API, along with hash function?
+* Add maybe match to API?
+Sort of like a bloom filter.
+It would just check the existence of a potential match and not do the actual disk lookup.
+* You could store the keys sorted if you wanted and do a foreach.
+You just need to add them in a sorted order.

 [author]: howe.r.j.89@gmail.com
 [main.c]: main.c
 [cdb.c]: cdb.c
+[host.c]: host.c
 [CDB]: https://cr.yp.to/cdb.html
 [GNU Make]: https://www.gnu.org/software/make/
 [C Compiler]: https://gcc.gnu.org/